iv461/median_filter/README.md

 ### 1D Median filter

-Simple 1D median filter with a test application and small benchmark, implemented with ```std::multimap```.
+Simple 1D median filter with a test application and small benchmark, implemented with ```std::multiset```.

 Compile for example on Linux with: